-In case of urgency declared by the Government, the Assembly must decide on the bills of law within a time period of fifteen days.
-This time period is extended to forty days for Law of Finance.
-If, at the expiration of the time period no vote has been taken, the bill of law is promulgated unchanged, on proposal of the Prime Minister [and] by the President of Faso, in the form of an ordinance.
+In case of urgency declared by the Government, the Parliament must decide on the bills of law within a time period of fifteen days.
+This time period is extended [porté] to forty days for the law of finance.
+If at the expiration of the time period no vote has been taken, the bill of law is promulgated unchanged [en l'état], on proposal of the Prime Minister by the President of Faso, in the form of an ordinance.

-The proposals and amendments concerning the Law of Finance deposited by the Deputies are irreceivable[,] when their adoption will have as a consequence either a diminution of public resources or the creation or the increase of a public expense, unless they are accompanied by a proposal for augmentation of receipts or of equivalent economies.
+The proposals and amendments concerning the law of finance deposited by the members of the Parliament are irreceivable when their adoption would have as a consequence, either a diminution of public resources, or the creation or the increase [aggravation] of a public expense [charge], unless they should be accompanied by a proposal for augmentation of receipts or of equivalent economies.

-If the Government demands it, the Assembly decides by a single vote on all or part of a text in discussion retaining only the amendments proposed or accepted by it.
+If the Government demands it, the Chamber of the Parliament referred to [a matter] decides by a single vote on all or part of a text in discussion retaining in it only the amendments proposed or accepted by it.

-When the Assembly has referred the examination of a draft of a text to a commission, the Government can, after the opening of debates[,] oppose the examination of any amendment which has not been preliminarily submitted to this commission.
+When a Chamber of the Parliament has referred [confié] the examination of a draft of a text to a commission, the Government can, after the opening of debates[,] oppose the examination of any amendment which has not been preliminarily submitted to this commission.

 The proposals and amendments which are not of the domain of the law are irreceivable.
-The irreceivability is decided by the President of the Assembly.
+The irreceivability is decided by the President of the Chamber referred to [the matter].

-In case of dispute, the Constitutional Council, on referral to [the matter] by the Prime Minister or by the President of the Assembly, decides with a time period of eight days.
+In case of dispute, the Constitutional Council, on referral [saisine] of the Prime Minister or of the President of the Chamber referred to [the matter], decides with a time period of eight days.